TAPS Working Group

 * Preestablishment

-Selection Properties: The Selection Properties consist of the properties
+Selection Properties: The Selection Properties consist of the

 that an application can set to influence the selection of paths